-- owners of apartments in multi-apartment residential buildings, owners' associations; - tenants of apartments in multi-apartment residential buildings (non-privatized apartments); - owners of single-family houses and residents of single-family houses in general; - social risk/vulnerable social groups; - society as a whole.

-Sequence of implementation of strategic activities:

-- Information.
-Includes the acquisition of data and information, the summarising of information, the creation of databases, organization of information in the target group-friendly manner, etc. - Organization of target groups.
-Measures taken (i) to achieve a higher level of internal organization of the target group (e.g. multi-apartment residential building owners' associations and better organization of their work); (ii) at the same time, it also includes measures that provide organizational support within the municipality's structure (for example, a technical consultant for the building renovation projects in a municipality's administration structure). - Information for target groups, education, building-up the motivation.
-Based on the established and improved organization of the target groups, information, advising, etc. measures are carried out creating incentives for the target group to undertake energy efficiency measures.
-Target group oriented information development, public availability of energy efficiency databases of buildings, including targeted user-friendly tools for evaluating the benefits of energy efficiency, including economic benefits, etc. - Local municipality financial support and immovable property tax credit programmes for owners of existing housing stock for energy-efficient renovation of buildings - Local government activities for the creation of a new energy-efficient housing stock - Providing highly qualified energy efficiency improving renovation specialists in the region.
+Priority area: Energy Efficiency in Residential Buildings General Objective 2050: energy-enicient and control providing residential buildings Specific Objectives: Decrease of specific energy consumption for heating in buildings, % vs 2015 Year 2030 Year 2050 By at least 30% By at least 60% Target groups: owners of apartments in multi-apartment residential buildings, owners associations; tenants of apartments in multi-apartment residential buildings (non-privatized apartments); owners of single-family houses and residents of single-family houses in general; social fisk/vulnerable so society as a whole. icial groups; Society as a whole.
+Sequence of implementation of strategic activities: Information.
+Includes the acquisition of data and information, the summarising or information, the creation of databases, organization of information in the target group-friendly manner, etc. Organization of target groups.
+Measures taken (i) to achieve a higher level or internal organization of the target group (e.g. multi-apartment residention building owners' associations and better organization of their work); (ii) at the same time, it also includes measures that provide organizational support within the municipality's structure (for example, a technical consultant for the building renovation projects in a municipality's administration structure).
+Information for target groups, education, building-up the motivation.
+Based or the established and improved organization of the target groups, information advising, etc. measures are carried out creating incentives for the target group to undertake energy efficiency measures.
+Target group oriented information development, public availability of energy efficiency databases of buildings including targeted user-friendly tools for evaluating the benefits of energy efficiency, including economic benefits, etc. Local municipality financial support and immovable property tax credi programmes for owners of existing housing stock for energy-efficient renovation of the target or owners of existing housing stock for energy-efficient renovation of the target or owners of existing housing stock for energy-efficient renovation of the target or owners of existing housing stock for energy-efficient renovation of the target or owners of existing housing stock for energy-efficient renovation of the target or owners of existing housing stock for energy-efficient renovation of the target or owners of existing housing stock for energy-efficient renovation of the target or owners of e Local government act stock. ivities for the creation of a new energy-efficient housing Providing highly qualifi the region. ed energy efficiency improving renovation specialists in Measures Information on energy consum Energy certification of programme for the energy Creation of an energy p tion multi-apartment residential buildings, municipal support ergy certification of multi-apartment residential buildings. y consumption database of multi-apartment residential buildings, user-friendly tools for analysis of information included in the database.